Five-Spice Roasted Chicken

 - 1 scallion, trimmed and minced

-> - 1 to 2 Thai red chilies, deseeded and minced
+- 1 Thai red chiles, deseeded and minced, or more to taste

-> - 1 teaspoon Chinese five-spice
+- 1 teaspoon Chinese five-spice

 - 1 (1 inch) piece ginger, peeled and grated

 - Stir light and dark soy sauces with the sugar in a bowl until the sugar is completely dissolved; add the scallion, Thai chile, Chinese five-spice, garlic, ginger, and sesame oil and stir.

 - Use kitchen shears to cut along each side of the chicken’s backbone to remove it entirely; discard.

 - Place the chicken in a deep rectangular dish with the cut-side facing down.
 Press firmly on the breast to flatten onto the platter.
 Pour the marinade over it the chicken, massaging onto and under the skin.
 Marinate at room temperature for 45 minutes or refrigerated for 2 hours.

 - Set a rack in the center of the oven and preheat to 400°F (200°C).